-Student teachers are not allowed to be a Test Administrator for state and national testing as Mississippi Department of Education requires testing administrators to attend Mississippi Assessment Program (MAP) staff development training.
-Student teachers are allowed to proctor(e.g., Secondary adult in the classroom, walks around and helps answer questions the studentshave) but shall not have access to anything such as computers, testing tools, etc.
+Student Teachers as Student teachers are not allowed to be a Test Administrator for state and national testing as Mississippi Department of Education requires testing administrators to attend Mississippi Assessment Program (MAP) staff Test Administrators development training.
+Student teachers are allowed to proctor (e.g., Secondary adult in the classroom, walks around and helps answer for State and National questions the students have) Student teachers shall not have access to anything such as computers, testing tools, etc.